uyuni-project/uyuni/testsuite/documentation/cucumber-steps.md

   When I restart the spacewalk service
   When I wait until "salt-minion" service is up and running on "rhlike_minion" Then service "bind" is enabled on "proxy"
-  Then service "dhcpd" is running on "proxy"
+  And service "dhcpd" is running on "proxy"
-  When I restart the "bind" service on "sle_minion" When I reload the "apache2" service on "proxy"
+  When I restart the "bind" service on "sle_minion" And I reload the "apache2" service on "proxy"
 ```

 * File removal